 Mindfulness mediation works by bringing your awareness and attention to the present moment.
 It's about being nonjudgmental and accepting how you are feeling.
 Practicing mindfulness means being present, aware and curious.
 Accepting what we are going through decreases stress and helps us see situations for what they are.
 Through mindfulness, we can find peace and affirmation in ourselves.

 5. Be creative.

-You may think of artists as being moody and depressed, but studies show that engaging in creative activities on a regular basis actually makes you happier.
+You may think of artists as being moody and depressed, but studies show that engaging in creative activities on a regular basis actually helps foster a happier mindset.
 Those who spend time using their imagination and being creative have more enthusiasm and are more likely to have feelings of long-term happiness and well-being.
 Such creative activities can include writing, painting, drawing and musical performance.

 6. Accept imperfection.

 Many of us strive for perfection -- we desire to push ourselves to be our best.
-But in order to be truly happy, you must embrace the imperfection that is part of life.
+But in order to be a truly happy person, you must embrace the imperfection that is part of daily life.
 Perfection is impossible, and holding ourselves and others to these standards is futile.
 We will always end up feeling let down.
 Accept that life is imperfect and recognize that there is beauty and grace in that imperfection.

 7. Do what you love.

 It's pretty hard to maintain overall happiness if you hate your job.
 Don't waste the best years of your life in a joyless job, even if it's paying the bills.
 What are you interested in?
 What are you truly passionate about?
 Focus on building a career in an area that motivates you and will provide you with a high level of satisfaction, and your happiness mindset will go up exponentially.